moeezk9/moeezk9/README.md

 ## Hi there 👋,
-#### Currently working as a Senior Software Engineer at Turing, with experience across frontend, backend, and AI-driven systems.
+#### Currently working as a Senior Software Engineer at BAS, with experience across frontend, backend, and AI-driven systems.
 My focus is on building scalable and database-driven systems that reduce the need for code changes and ensure seamless functionality across multiple clients.
 I have hands-on experience with ETL pipelines, AI, and machine learning, including working with LLMs, CNNs, and Retrieval-Augmented Generation (RAG) using LangChain.
 I’ve fine-tuned transformer-based models for various NLP tasks such as text generation, sentiment analysis, and question answering.
 My work also involves exploring advanced deep learning techniques like attention mechanisms and transfer learning.
 I am always eager to learn, adapt, and take on new challenges.

 <img align="right" alt="GIF" src="https://user-images.githubusercontent.com/74038190/212748842-9fcbad5b-6173-4175-8a61-521f3dbb7514.gif" width="400px" />